Claude Opus 4.7vsGemini 3.5 Flash

 Which is better: Claude Opus 4.7 or Gemini 3.5 Flash?

-Gemini 3.5 Flash leads Claude Opus 4.7 on 8 of the 14 benchmarks they both report.
+Claude Opus 4.7 and Gemini 3.5 Flash are evenly matched across the 16 benchmarks they both report.
+Gemini 3.5 Flash is cheaper on both input and output: $1.50 vs $5.00 per million input tokens, and $9.00 vs $25.00 per million output tokens.
 Claude Opus 4.7 shipped 33 days before Gemini 3.5 Flash, so benchmark comparisons should account for the intervening progress.

 Published specifications for these two models are limited — see each model page for the latest details.